 - Difficult to store

 Bissell’s second entry on the list features the same V-shaped design.
-It weighs about the same as Shark’s Rocket stick vacuum models coming in at under 8 pounds.
+It weighs about the same as Shark’s Rocket stick vacuum models, coming in at under 8 pounds.
+It can clean up hair, dirt, and small debris just as easily.
+It's also easy to use since you can just glide it around the floors.

 It’s worth noting that some buyers do prefer the PowerEdge due to its gray color scheme.

-Animal lovers tend to gravitate towards Bissell corded stick vacuums since a portion of the profits goes toward the company’s pet foundation.
+Animal lovers gravitate towards Bissell corded stick vacuums since a portion of the profits goes toward the company’s pet foundation.

-Altruism aside, you’ll get performance comparable to the PowerEdge vacuum with this model.
+Altruism aside, you’ll get home cleaning performance comparable to the PowerEdge vacuum with this model, and at a reasonable price.

 - Pet foundation support